python-pillow/Pillow/docs/reference/ImageDraw.rst

         .. versionadded:: 1.1.5

         .. note:: This option was broken until version 1.1.6.
     :param joint: Joint type between a sequence of lines.
-It can be "curve", for rounded edges, or None.
+It can be "curve", for rounded edges, or ``None``.

         .. versionadded:: 5.3.0